Jawen04/PasswordPal/README.md

 ```bash
 npm start
 ```
-4. the application is now visible on the URL: 'http://localhost:5173'
+4. the application is now visible on the URL: http://localhost:5173

 # Cleaning Docker

-A quick reference for cleaning up unused Docker resources to save space and keep your system clean.
+A quick reference for cleaning up unused Docker resources.

 ## Full Docker Cleanup